Back to top

 We have been committed to increasing our level of transparency for many years.
 H&M was one of the first big brands to make its supplier list public in 2013 and we have continued to increase the amount of information we share ever since.

-We believe transparency is key to driving sustainable change across our industry because it creates both comparability and accountability.
-Transparency empowers customers to make more informed purchasing decisions.
-It also empowers businesses, including ours, to make better-informed decisions that will improve sustainability performance and drive positive change.
+Transparency creates both comparability and accountability, and empowers customers to make more informed purchasing decisions.
+It also helps businesses, including ours, to make better-informed decisions that will improve performance.

 Supply chain transparency